Equity finance: It’s place in funding property developments

 A professional developer who is well prepared for this meeting with a brief, detailed oral presentation will create an impression.
 The following is a list of crucial information that one should cover on a single page:

 The development project, its potential and returns, the market research conducted, the marketing techniques planned, the leading managers, consultants, their backgrounds, the amount of financing required, and how you are going to use it.

-If the investor is interested as a consequence, he will most likely request a copy of the feasibility study or the investor package discussed earlier in the article.
+If the investor is interested as a consequence, they will most likely request a copy of the feasibility study or the investor package.